Latent Factor Analysis in Short Panels: Empirical application to short panels of stock returns

-We build the empirical matrix $\hat F^O$ with the time-varying portfolio weights of the Fama-French five-factor model (Fama and French (2015)) plus the momentum factor (Carhart (1997)), i.e., $k^O= 6$.
-In the two panels of Figure \ref{figure:spanning}, we can observe that the rank tests point most of the time at a low reduced rank $r$ either 1 or 2, with only occasionally 3 or 4, for the matrix $\hat F^O$.
-Observed factors struggle spanning latent factors since their associated linear space is of a dimension smaller than the one of the latent factor space.
+We first construct the empirical matrix $\hat F^O$ with the time-varying portfolio weights of the Fama-French five-factor model (Fama and French (2015), FF5) plus the momentum (MOM) factor (Jegadeesh and Titman (1993), Carhart (1997)), i.e., $k^O= 6$, based on value-weighting and June portfolio updates.
+In the upper panel of Figure \ref{figure:spanning} for the KP statistic, we can observe that the rank tests point most of the time at a low reduced rank $r$ either 2 , 3, or 4, with only occasionally 5, for the matrix $\hat F^O$.
+The average (median) rank is around 3 (3).
+The picture is similar for the RS statistic.
+Observed factors struggle spanning latent factors since their associated linear space is of a dimension $r$ smaller than the one of the latent factor space.
+Given the increase of the estimated number of latent factors documented in Section \ref{nbfact}, we observe a larger gap between the dimensions of the two factor spaces under cross-sectional independence (resp., Gaussianity and cross-sectional independence) and under sphericity.
 The discrepancy between the dimensions of the two factor spaces has decreased over time.
-According to the KP statistic, the rank deficiency of $\hat F^O$ is often less pronounced in bear markets indicating less redundancy between the observed factors.